-COLUMN I DUE DATE COLUMN II TYPE OF REPORT (WHO FILES) COLUMN III BEGINNING DATE OF PERIOD COVERED COLUMN IV ENDING DATE OF PERIOD COVERED Friday, April 29, 2022 NOTE: This report must be received by the appropriate filing authority no later than April 29, 2022.
-8th day before May 7, 2022, uniform election [FORM C/OH] (all local candidates who have an opponent on the ballot in the May 7 election and who do not file on the modified reporting schedule) [FORM GPAC] (all GPACs that filed a "30th Day Before Election Report" or that are involved in the May 7 election) [FORM SPAC] (all SPACs that do not file on the modified reporting schedule and that filed a "30th Day Before Election Report" or that supported or opposed an opposed candidate or a measure in the May 7 election) March 29, 2022, or the date of campaign treasurer appointment, or the day after the date the last report ended.
-April 27, 2022 NOTE: Daily pre- election reports of contributions accepted and direct campaign expenditures made after April 27, 2022, may be required.
+COLUMN I DUE DATE COLUMN II TYPE OF REPORT (WHO FILES) COLUMN III BEGINNING DATE OF PERIOD COVERED COLUMN IV ENDING DATE OF PERIOD COVERED Friday, April 25, 2025 NOTE: This report must be received by the appropriate filing authority no later than April 25, 2025.
+8th day before May 3, 2025, uniform election [FORM C/OH] (all local candidates who have an opponent on the ballot in the May 3 election and who do not file on the modified reporting schedule) [FORM GPAC] (all GPACs that filed a "30th Day Before Election Report" or that are involved with the May 3 election) [FORM SPAC] (all SPACs that do not file on the modified reporting schedule and that filed a "30th Day Before Election Report" or that supported or opposed an opposed candidate or a measure in the May 3 election) March 25, 2025, or the date of campaign treasurer appointment, or the day after the date the last report ended.
+April 23, 2025 NOTE: Daily pre- election reports of contributions accepted and direct campaign expenditures made after April 23, 2025, may be required.
 Please consult the Campaign Finance Guide for further information.

-Friday, July 15, 2022 July semiannual [FORM C/OH] (all local candidates and officeholders, except for officeholders who do not have a campaign treasurer appointment on file and who do not exceed \$940 in contributions or expenditures for the reporting period) [FORM GPAC] (all GPACs) [FORM SPAC] (all SPACs) January 1, 2022, or the date of campaign treasurer appointment, or the day after the date the last report ended.
-June 30, 2022
+July 13, 2023[FORM C/OH] (all local candidates and officeholders, except for officeholders who do not have a campaign treasurer appointment on file and who do not exceed \$1,110 in contributions or expenditures for the reporting period)the date of campaign treasurer appointment, or the day after the date the last report ended.[FORM GPAC] (all GPACs)[FORM SPAC] (all SPACs) Tuesday, July semiannual January 1, 2025, or June 30, 2025 July 15, 2025 [FORM C/OH] (all local candidates and officeholders, except for officeholders who do not have a campaign treasurer appointment on file and who do not exceed \$1,110 in contributions or expenditures for the reporting period) [FORM GPAC] (all GPACs) the date of campaign treasurer appointment, or the day after the date the last

-NOTE: A political committee must file pre-election reports if the committee is involved in the election during each pre-election reporting period.
+NOTE: A political committee must file pre-election reports if the committee is involved with the election during each preelection reporting period.
 A political committee must file an 8-day pre-election report if the committee filed a 30-day pre-election report, even if there is no activity to report during the 8-day reporting period.
 The campaign treasurer of a political committee may be required to file 30-day and 8-day pre-election reports in connection with elections not listed on this schedule.

+COLUMN I

-COLUMN I DUE DATE
+DUE DATE